azdavis/azdavis.net/posts/en/rjsonnet.md

 | G    | None    | 3     |
 | H    | None    | 3     |

 We then analyze each level, starting from the furthest down and working up.
 Files on a given level can be analyzed in parallel, since they do not depend on each other.
-And we start at the furthest down level and go up, so that dependencies are analyzed before the dependents.
+And we start at the furthest level down and go up, so that dependencies are analyzed before the dependents.

-In this example, we would first analyze G and H in parallel, then D, E, and F in parallel, then B and C in parallel, then A.
+In this example, we would analyze:

+1. G, H
+1. D, E, F
+1. B, C
+1. A

 ### Caching